AgnesMuita/MERN-memories/README.md

 # mernmemories
-A social travel app where users can post their travelling experiences.
+A social travel app where users can post their travelling experiences and memories

 ## Download & Build on local